- What is Chebyshev’s Theorem?

-Chebyshev’s theorem is used to find the proportion of observations you would expect to find within two standard deviations from the mean.
+Chebyshev’s theorem is used to find the proportion of observations you would expect to find within a certain number of standard deviations from the mean.

 Chebyshev’s Interval refers to the intervals you want to find when using the theorem.
 For example, your interval might be from -2 to 2 standard deviations from the mean.